-Low pressure H2O-saturated melting (synthesis) experiments using quartzo-feldspathic sedimentary rocks (usually in a powdered state to enhance mineral reactions) relevant to pyrometamorphic conditions and mineral formation (cordierite, anorthitic plagioclase, spinel) are reported in studies which define lower limits of melting, mineral-in and mineral-out reaction curves.
-An early study by Wyllie and Tuttle (1959) involved the melting of five shale compositions at pressures between ~600 bar and 2.8 kb at between 20-30 °C above the wet granite solidus.
-About 150 °C above the beginning of melting the shales contained ~50% melt (granodiorite composition) together with crystals of quartz, cordierite (frequently sector twinned), mullite, orthopyroxene, with anorthite forming from a calcite-bearing shale.
-In contrast to granitic liquids that contain many small bubbles when quenched, the half melted shales are highly vesicular and have a frothy, slaggy appearance not unlike those commonly produced during combustion metamorphism.
-Experimental studies of more feldspathic (greywacke sandstone-siltstone) compositions by Kifle (1992) using lightly crushed (rather than powdered) starting material delineate low pressure feldspar-, muscovite-, biotite-out and cordierite-, osumilite-, and orthopyroxene-in curves.
-Relevant data from these studies together with experimentally-determined mineral stabilities are used to construct a petrogenetic "grid" for high temperature metamorphism of quartzofeldspathic compositions that is given in Fig. 3.7.
-The β -quartztridymite transition is clearly important as it can be used to divide pyrometamorphosed (sanidinite facies) rocks into lower and higher temperature types.
-In lower temperature partly-fused examples, plagioclase, biotite, muscovite, chlorite etc., show evidence of melt-producing breakdown reactions; at higher temperatures within the tridymite stability field, extensive melting occurs, a few primary minerals, e.g. zircon, apatite, ilmenite, relics of unmelted quartz, remain and new minerals crystallise from the melt.
-Pyrometamorphosed partially melted granitoids may also contain tridymite so that the quartz-tridymite inversion in relation to the melting of quartz, K-feldspar, albite is of critical importance in evaluating T-P conditions of the melting reactions that usually also involve breakdown of biotite and, in granodiorite of hornblende (Figs. 3.37 and 3.38).
+Low pressure H2O-saturated melting (synthesis) experiments using quartzofeldspathic sedimentary rocks (usually in a powdered state to enhance mineral reactions) relevant to pyrometamorphic conditions and mineral formation (cordierite, calcic plagioclase, spinel) are reported in studies which define lower limits of melting, mineral-in and mineral-out reaction curves.
+An early study by Wyllie and Tuttle (1961) involved the melting of five shale compositions at pressures between ~ 600 bars and 2.8 kb at between 20 and 30°C above the wet granite solidus.
+About 150°C above the beginning of melting, the shales contained ~50% melt (granodiorite composition) together with crystals of quartz, cordierite (frequently sector twinned), mullite, orthopyroxene, and with anorthite forming from a calcite-bearing shale.
+In contrast to granitic liquids that contain many small bubbles when quenched, the half-melted shales are highly vesicular and have a frothy, slaggy appearance not unlike those commonly produced during combustion metamorphism.
+Experimental studies of more feldspathic (greywacke sandstone-siltstone) compositions by Kifle (1992) using lightly crushed (rather than powdered) starting material delineated low pressure feldspar-, muscovite-, biotite-out and cordierite-, osumilite-, and orthopyroxene-in curves.
+Relevant data from these studies together with experimentally-determined mineral stabilities are used to construct a petrogenetic "grid" for high temperature metamorphism of quartzofeldspathic compositions that is given in Fig. 3.10.
+The β -quartz-tridymite transition is clearly important as it can be used to divide pyrometamorphosed (sanidinite facies) rocks into lower and higher temperature types.
+In lower temperature partly-fused examples, plagioclase, biotite, muscovite, chlorite, etc., show evidence of melt-producing breakdown reactions; at higher temperatures within the tridymite stability field, extensive melting occurs, a few primary minerals, e.g. zircon, apatite, ilmenite, relics of unmelted